tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 I stamped it out.
 “18 to 25.”
 I told her.
 “What do you mean, extraction?
 What’s wrong with them?”
 I swallowed.
 “Are they going to die?"

 “Just blossoming.”
 Katy said.
 “I advise you to stay away from them.
 If you are in the room with them now, I would like you to step out.
 Do not make any sudden movement.
-If they are experiencing any physical symptoms, please restrain your friends with rope with rope."
+If they are experiencing any physical symptoms, please restrain your friends with rope or chains."

 I could feel myself taking slow steps back.